spiresystems/spire-api-example-csharp/README.md

 ## Overview

-This project is intends to provide example usage of the Spire REST API using Microsoft .NET Framework 4.6.
+This project intends to provide example usage of the Spire REST API using Microsoft .NET Framework 4.6.
 The project will build and run as is, and can be modified to suit your own requirements.